bradtraversy/coding-with-ai-course-resources/context/features/pinned-spec.md

 ## Overview

-Make the existing Pin button in ItemDrawer functional with pinned items appearing at top of listings.
+Make the existing Pin button in ItemDrawer functional with pinned items appearing at top of listings and on the dashboard in the pinned items section.

 ## Requirements